Opiate Addiction Treatment and Rehab Centers Near Me

 What are Opiates?

 Opiates are natural substances that are extracted from the opium poppy plant.
 These drugs include opium, morphine, codeine, and heroin.
 According to the National Institute on Drug Abuse (NIDA), an estimated 21% to 29% of people prescribed opiate painkillers abuse them and as many as 6% of these individuals transition to heroin use.1

 About 2.1% of adults aged 26 and older have used heroin at some point during their lives.2 If you or a loved one struggles with compulsive opiate use, you may need the assistance of a rehabilitation program.

 Although they do not necessarily mean you have an addiction, opiate tolerance and dependence are often present when someone is struggling with a substance use disorder (SUD).
 Tolerance means that you need increasingly larger or more frequent amounts of the drug to achieve the same high.

 Dependence may develop over time as a person takes more and more opiate drugs to overcome tolerance.
 Physiological dependence means that your body requires opiates in order to function at an optimal level.
 If you abruptly quit using opiates once you’re dependent, withdrawal symptoms will emerge.

 In order to alleviate these withdrawal symptoms, many people return to opiate use, thus creating a cycle of drug abuse and withdrawal symptoms that can ultimately lead to the development of an SUD—more commonly referred to as opiate addiction.
 Opiate addiction is a chronic and progressive condition that often requires treatment from a professional rehab.

 Opiate addiction is treatable.
 Rehabilitation programs can be inpatient or outpatient.
 Inpatient facilities provide a place to live, meals, and on-site treatment options.
 Inpatient programs are more highly structured and relatively intensive when compared to many outpatient options.

 Many patients benefit from the 24-hour support and treatment and the separation from their previous drug-using environment and friends.
-Inpatient is often the appropriate setting for someone with:
+Inpatient rehab programs are often the appropriate setting for someone with:

 - A severe opiate addiction.